qmonmous/ML-on-NYCTaxi-Tripduration/README.md

 # NYC-taxi-trip-duration-predictions

 This is my very first predictions, made for a Kaggle competition that you can find [here](https://www.kaggle.com/c/nyc-taxi-trip-duration).
-I chose to use a **RandomForestRegressor** and made it without having a look at public kernels.
+In this notebook, I go through the complete Machine Learning workflow.
+I tried to optimize both RandomForest and LightGBM models, with a respective error of RMSLE 0,39 and 0,37.
 You can find my work and score [here](https://www.kaggle.com/quentinmonmousseau/predictions-using-randomforestregressor) or simply have a look at the [notebook](https://github.com/qmonmous/NYC-taxi-trip-duration-predictions/blob/master/predictions.ipynb) I put in this repository.

 ---